xdxdhh/mandelbrot_cpp/readme.md

     return std::make_tuple(true, MAX_ITER);
 }
 ```

-If we count n for which the function starts to diverge for every c, then we can color the Mandelbrot picture.
-For example we assign the same color for every c that diverges between n = (0,20).
-Thanks to this number Mandelbrot picture will have many different coloured boundaries.
+If we count n, at which the function starts to diverge, for every c, we will be able to color the Mandelbrot picture.
+For example if we assign the same color for every c that diverges between n = (0,20).
+Thanks to this number the Mandelbrot picture will have many different coloured boundaries.

 ## ppm(portable pixmap file) format:
-Very simple image format, that belongs to Netpbm group. \
+A very simple image format, that belongs to the Netpbm group. \
 Its structure consists of: \
 'P6' to specify binary ppm file type (P3 for ASCII ppm) \
 width and height\
 maximum color value (255 in this case) \
 rows of data

-Following function writes our data into ppm format using ios ofstream:
+The following function writes our data into ppm format using ios ofstream:
 ```cpp
 //function to write data into ppm file bool save(std::string path){